mikeizbicki/cmc-csci040/topic_02_Python_ControlFlow/README.md

 <img width='100%' src=python.png />
 </center>

-1. Prelecture tasks:
+## Prelecture Tasks

 1. Download and install the latest version of python for your system from <https://python.org/downloads/>.

-1. Prelecture videos:
+1. (optional) Prelecture videos:

-    We will cover all of the material in these videos in class, but if you haven't done any programming before this class, you will probably find our in-class discussions to be too fast for you.
+    We will cover all of the material in these videos in class, but if you haven't done any programming before this class, you will probably find our in-class discussions to very fast and confusing.
     Watching these videos first will help.

     1. [Lesson 1](https://www.youtube.com/watch?v=1F_OgqRuSdI&list=PL0-84-yl1fUnRuXGFe_F7qSH1LEnn9LkW)